syachrulqolbi/COVID-19-Detection-from-Chest-X-Ray-Images-Using-Deep-Learning/README.md

 ## Technologies
 - Python
-- TensorFlow
+- TensorFlow 2.5.0
-- Numpy
+- Numpy 1.19.5
-- Matplotlib
+- Matplotlib 3.2.2
-- Pandas
+- Pandas 1.1.5
 - Kaggle API
 - Patool
+- Shutil

 ## Project Description

 This project involves processing chest X-ray images from the **COVID-19 Radiography Database**.
 The following steps are implemented:

-1. **Dataset Preparation**: Fetching and organizing the COVID-19 Radiography Database using the Kaggle API.
+1. **Dataset Preparation**: Fetching and organizing the COVID-19 Radiography Database using the Kaggle API and extracting the dataset with Patool.
 2. **Preprocessing**: Performing data augmentation and ensuring data readiness for model training.
-3. **Model Training**: Building and training deep learning models to classify images.
+Images are resized to 128x128 pixels, and training and validation datasets are split with a 70-30 ratio.
+3. **Model Building**: Using a Convolutional Neural Network (CNN) architecture with varying configurations for binary (COVID-19 Positive/Negative) and categorical (Normal/Pneumonia/COVID) classification tasks.
 4. **Evaluation**: Assessing the model's performance through accuracy and validation accuracy metrics.
-5. **Results Visualization**: Presenting the results of model performance.
+5. **Visualization**: Plotting training vs validation loss and accuracy to analyze the model's performance.

 ## Dataset
 The dataset used in this project is the **COVID-19 Radiography Database**, which can be accessed at [Kaggle](https://www.kaggle.com/tawsifurrahman/covid19-radiography-database).

 ## Directory Structure
 ```
-├── model.ipynb        <- Jupyter Notebook containing the code for dataset generation, model training, and evaluation.
+├── model.ipynb        <- Jupyter Notebook containing the code for dataset preparation, model training, and evaluation.
 ├── README.md          <- Project documentation and instructions.
 ```